willpower232/TOTPBTF3/README.md

 There is some desktop capability for PWAs so it may also be possible for you to easily access your codes on a desktop computer (obviously you can also access the website) but this isn't a good idea for your personal security.

 I have included lots of comments in the source of the service worker to allow debugging if it doesn't work right.
 If I have made any errors or am missing potential improvements in using the service worker, please let me know.

+## Version Tags

+### 1
+This is the basic setup I was using for a number of years, not perfect but worked daily for me.

+### 2 (currently untagged but whatever is the latest commit)
+I closed off version 1 with the ability to export and import tokens which means I could update the encryption methodology to something much more reliable and secure.